Rome's ancient Appian Way - Appia Antica

 The tomb was later transfomed into a fortress by the Caetani family, who imposed a toll in the Middle Age.
 There is also an adjoining convent, now transformed into an archeological museum (entrance: 5 Euros).

-The Appian Way is famous for its imposing funerary monuments.
+The Appian Way is famous for its imposing funerary monuments, and for the statues which flank it.

 A funerary monument along the way